efugier/smartcat/README.md

 `conversation.toml`

-stores the latest chat if you need to continue it
+which stores the latest chat if you need to continue it.

 `.api_configs.toml`